 But we all fall for it apparently because they wouldn’t make them if they weren’t being sold.

-Again, around 2013/14, we started to see premium branded e-liquids for sale in this country.
+Again, around 2013/14, we started to see the vaping trend of premium branded e-liquids for sale in this country.
 I think the first one I noticed was Grants Custard.
 It used to sell out faster than they could make it.

 With a few online shops specifically set up to sell, almost exclusively, expensive American branded e-liquids.
 I used to use a website called Spiritus vapes.
 A quick google says the company shat itself, which is a shame.
 American brands like suicide bunny and Nicoticket were selling PreTPD 30ml for between £10-£15.

 There wasn’t much in the way of UK premium brands.
 The only one I can remember was T-Max and they only had one juice at the time, which was snake oil.
 Pleased to say they are still going great guns today.

 Vaping Trend 03: Mechanical Mods